PLSysSec/lio/lio/examples/dclabels.md

   ... -- actually create reference
 ```

-The same check is used by `writeLIORef` when writing to a reference.
+The same check is performed in `writeLIORef` when writing to a reference.

-In the above examples, this always held true because our initial current label was the bottom element and we created the references before reading any sensitive data.
+In the above examples, the `canFlowTo` condition always held true because our initial current label was the bottom element and we created the references before reading any sensitive data.
 Once we read sensitive data we should not be able to arbitrarily write to less-sensitive entities.
 Similarly, once we read data that is less trustworthy than our current context then we should not be able to affect more trustworthy entities.
-The next two examples consider these two scenarios.
+The next two examples illustrate these two scenarios.

 #### Example 5